BLOG

 Not a day goes by we don’t read or hear about digitization and Cloud solutions for companies.
 But even if both subjects are prominent in the public perception, I often find that both terms are used almost arbitrarily.

-Microservices are a pretty new approach to software development, and originate from the DevOps movement.
+Microservices are an approach to software development, and originate from the DevOps movement.
 After all, unlike monolithic applications, microservices are the basis for DevOps and continuous delivery methods.
 In an ever-changing world of business, applications and programs are required to adapt quickly to the user requirements.
+And that is the precise strength of microservices.
+That’s because microservices support loosely-connected architectures and the independent scaling of the individual components.
+In this respect, they differ from the traditional, monolithic software development.

 Monolithic software architecture and microservices: differences